gminovska/Meadowlark/README.md

-# Web Development with Node & Express Notes & Sample App
+# Web Development with Node & Express - E.Brown
+#### Notes & Sample App

 This is a textbook for the Seattle Central's ITC230 class - Advanced JavaScript.
 I will be posting my notes on this file, organized by chapters, and I code along the book to create a sample app - Meadowlark Travel.

-Chapter 1 - Introducing Express
+## Chapter 1 - Introducing Express

 ...

-Chapter 2 - Getting Started with Node
+## Chapter 2 - Getting Started with Node

 ...

-##Chapter 3 - Saving time with Express
+## Chapter 3 - Saving time with Express

 This chapter starts with an attempt to explain what is the purpose of Express by introducing words such as scaffolding, collection of templates, boilerplate code, framework and mentioning Ruby on Rails as the pioneer.